 A new VAT system was introduced in Angola on October 1, 2019.
 This came after previous plans aiming for an implementation date of July 1, 2019, had been delayed.

-The news of this delayed implementation came just days before the July 1, 2019, date.
-Previously, the Angolan parliament, in a historic vote, passed the introduction of the new VAT code in February 2019 by a margin of 166 votes for, none against, and one abstention.
+The Angolan parliament, in a historic vote, passed the introduction of the new VAT code back in February 2019 by a margin of 166 votes for, none against, and one abstention.

 It is difficult to pay in foreign currencies in Angola using locally issued cards.
 In some cases, Angolan-based customers use credit cards issued by Portuguese (or some other country’s) banks to pay for online goods and services.
 This may affect customer location determination.

 Determining the customer’s end location (via IP address, credit card billing address, etc) is an important feature of many VAT/GST implementations globally specifically in relation to cross-border digital sales.
 As a result, this purchasing trend may impact the expected volume of sales recognised as being from Angola.